-I think the best advice I can give for putting together great outfits every day can be summed up in three words: Don’t Be Scared.
+I think the best advice I can give for putting together great summer outfits every day can be summed up in three words: Don’t Be Scared.

 Every question I receive from guys about how to put together outfits always sound so anxious and apprehensive, like if they wear the “wrong” combination, they’re going to set off a bomb or something equally terrible will happen.